Wanasari, Brebes

-Wanasari District is the name of an administrative district (Indonesian: Kecamatan) in Brebes Regency, Central Java, Indonesia.
+Wanasari District is an administrative district (Indonesian: Kecamatan) in Brebes Regency, Central Java, Indonesia.
 It covers 74.63 km^{2} and had a population of 140,663 at the 2010 Census and 161,893 at the 2020 Census; the official estimate as at the end of 2023 was 168,524.

 Administrative Villages

 Wanasari District is divided into the following twenty villages (all which have the status of rural desa), tabulated below with their areas and their populations according to the end-2023 official estimates, together with their postcodes.